slackhq/circuit/docs/code-gen.md

 Any type that is offered in `Presenter.Factory` and `Ui.Factory` can be offered as an assisted injection to types using Dagger `AssistedInject`.
-For these cases, the `AssistedFactory` -annotated interface should be annotated with `CircuitInject` instead of the enclosing class.
+For these cases, the `AssistedFactory` -annotated interface should be annotated with `CircuitPresenter` or `CircuitUi` instead of the enclosing class.

 Types available for assisted injection are:
 - `Screen` – the screen key used to create the `Presenter` or `Ui`.